-The Masonic Charitable Foundation has awarded the charity Action on Hearing Loss nearly £80,000 to fully fund their pioneering research project which will investigate a largely unexplored hearing disorder in children.
-The disorder, called Auditory Processing Disorder (APD), could affect up to 10 per cent of children.
+Action on Hearing Loss has been awarded nearly £80,000 to fully fund their pioneering research project which will investigate a largely unexplored hearing disorder in children.
+The condition, called Auditory Processing Disorder (APD), could affect up to 10 per cent of children.

 APD is a hearing or listening problem caused by the brain not processing sounds in the usual way.
 Children with the condition may have difficulty responding to sounds, understanding things they’re told, concentrating, and expressing themselves with speech.